birdguy-cs/Harolds-Walk-PC/README.md

 (if you are having trouble importing the included .blend files first check that you are using this exact version of blender.)

 Happy hacking!

+if you want to add anything to my servering code (as of now its not finished) please make a pull request or email me at birdguy.cs@proton.me